In the guide

 ---|---|---|---|

-fat | 30% | 15% | 25% |
+Fat | 30% | 15% | 25% |

-connective tissue | 25% | 10% | 25% |
+Connective tissue | 25% | 10% | 25% |

-Making your own meat products
+Making your own products containing meat

 If your product does not contain enough meat, or contains a different type of meat to that allowed, you cannot use the description given in the 'Name of product' column below.
 For example, a beef burger must contain a minimum of 62% meat; if it has less than 62% it cannot be called a beef burger.